-The current members of the Compensation Committee are Messrs.
-Glynn (Chairman), Goldstein, Pilkington and Mead, each of whom is an Independent Director.
-As stated above, neither Mr. Mead nor Mr. Goldstein is seeking re-election as an independent director.
-Accordingly, the Board will appoint new members to join the Compensation Committee.
+The current members of the Compensation Committee are Ms. Hoene (Chair) and Messrs.
+Glynn, Pilkington, and Hansen, each of whom is an Independent Director.
 It is the responsibility of the Committee to make recommendations to the Board regarding compensation of the Company's executive officers and members of the Board.
-The Committee considers criteria as deemed relevant to the compensation of the Chief Executive Officer and other officers of the Company; reviews at least annually the compensation and performance of the Chief Executive Officer; considers, in consultation with the Chief Executive Officer, the compensation and performance of other officers; makes recommendations to the Board with respect to compensation of the Chief Executive Officer and other officers; and reviews periodically director compensation and makes recommendations to the Board with respect to the form and amount of such compensation.
+The Committee considers criteria as deemed relevant to the compensation of the Chief Executive Officer and other officers of the Company; reviews at least annually the compensation and performance of the Chief Executive Officer; considers, in consultation with the Chief Executive Officer, the compensation and performance of other officers; makes recommendations to the Board with respect to compensation of the Chief Executive Officer and other officers; and periodically reviews director compensation and makes recommendations to the Board with respect to the form and amount of such compensation.